The Return of the Soldier (film)

 The Return of the Soldier is a 1982 British drama film starring Alan Bates as Baldry and co-starring Julie Christie, Ian Holm, Glenda Jackson, and Ann-Margret about a shell-shocked officer's return from the First World War.

-It was directed by Alan Bridges and written by Hugh Whitemore based on the 1918 novel of the same name by Rebecca West.
+It was based on the 1918 novel of the same name by Rebecca West; it was directed by Alan Bridges and written by Hugh Whitemore.
 The film was entered into the 1982 Cannes Film Festival.

 The film was the first to be given a PG certificate by the British Board of Film Classification.